Operational risk management in financial institutions: 5 key risks you need to know about

-Unsurprisingly, Covid-19 is a common thread among operational risk in financial services.
-Theft and fraud is another area where the impact of the pandemic can be seen.
+Theft and fraud is yet another area where the impact of a turbulent economy can be seen.
 Financial handouts from governments have opened the door to fraudulent activity, as has remote working.
-Banks have also struggled to cope with the surge in customers using online banking during lockdown, as consumers were prohibited from visiting high street branches.
+Banks have also struggled to cope with the surge in customers using online banking.

 4. Regulation, regulation, regulation

-Although some regulators have eased off issuing fines during the difficulty of the pandemic, the risk of non-compliance with regulation is ongoing.
-March of this year, for example, saw the Financial Conduct Authority’s (FCA) deadline for SMCR come into effect after it was initially delayed due to Covid-19.
+Although some regulators had eased off issuing fines during the difficulty of the pandemic, the risk of non-compliance with regulation is ongoing.

 With new rules and requirements constantly being introduced, financial services firms need to be ready to deal with this rapidly changing regulatory landscape.
 Ensuring that non-compliance is considered within your risk management strategy alongside other operational risks is a good start.
 Although risk and compliance are often dealt with separately within organisations, coordinating your risk and compliance practices can help ensure that you are well-equipped to handle regulatory risk.